JohnLockwood/java-tutorials/README.md

 Welcome to the CodeSolid Tutorials
 =========

-These are the Tutorials that match the articles on (CodeSolid.com)[http://www.codesolid.com](the artist formerly unknown as ParticleWave.com).
+These are the Tutorials that match the articles on (CodeSolid.com)[http://www.codesolid.com] -- the artist formerly unknown as ParticleWave.com.

 Here's a bit of a map to what's here relative to the original article.
 <table>